n48331/Autozoomclass/README.md

 - put credentialsand screenshots in same folder
 -make a google sheet shown in screen shot

 -pip install gspread
--pip install pyautogui
+pyautogui
--pip install schedule
+schedule
--pip install subprocess
+subprocess

 After running  the program if it says "Scedules started" its working fine